 The practice had a policy providing guidance to staff on how to handle a complaint.
 This was displayed within the practice for the benefit of patients.
-This included an easy read summary in the waiting room.
 The practice information leaflet explained how to make a complaint.
 The practice manager was responsible for dealing with these.
 Staff told us they would tell the practice manager about any formal or informal comments or concerns straight away so patients received a quick response.